-Session Details Social Studies Standards Other Standards (Please specify) Common Core ELA Common Core Math Tutorial: Getting Ready for Business Students are guided through an interactive tour of the JA Titan simulation.
+Session Details Social Studies Standards (Economics and Financial Literacy) Common Core ELA Common Core Math Tutorial: Getting Ready for Business Students are guided through an interactive tour of the JA Titan simulation.
 They learn about the program's goals and key terms used in the simulation, and how to play JA Titan.
 Students will: Recognize and correctly express the program's key terms.
 Predict and identify various business trade-offs based on business decisions.
 Apply business decisions that indicate an understanding of the importance of profit to the success of a business.
+3. People cannot have all the goods and services they want and, as a result, must choose some things and give up others.
+5. Markets exist when consumers and producers interact.
+When supply or demand changes, market prices adjust.
+Those adjustments send signals and provide incentives to consumers and producers to change their own decisions.
 Grades 9-10 RI.9-10.2,4 W.9-10.4,8 SL.9-10.1,2,4,6 L.9-10.1,2,4,6 Grades 11-12 RI-11-12.2,3,4,7 W.11-12.4,8 SL.11-12.1,2,4,6 L.11-12.1,2,4,6 NA Competition Prep: Freestyle Exploration Students jump straight into playing the JA Titan simulation.
 There is no teacher or volunteer led guidance or focus on a business concept.
 Instead, students learn solely by playing, using the Student Quick Start Guide and Student Activity Sheet.
 Students will: Apply the profit equation: profit equals total revenue minus total costs.
 Apply the concept of pricing based on costs, productivity, and profit.
 Demonstrate an understanding that companies are constrained by limited resources.
 Evaluate the possible trade-offs for each business decision before committing to the decision.
 Use a budget as a strategy to monitor income, expenses, and other financial records.
 Identify potential customers and their preferred phone features to increase profitability.
 Identify a new phone feature to be developed to potentially increase profits.
+2. Reading financial reports (bank statements, stock market reports, mutual fund statements) enables individuals to make and analyze decisions about personal finances.
+13. Financial decision-making involves considering alternatives by examining costs and benefits.
 Grades 9-10 RI.9-10.2,4 W.9-10.4,8 SL.9-10.1,2 L.9-10.1,2,4,6 Grades 11-12 RI-11-12.3,7 W.11-12.4,8 SL.11-12.1,2,3,4,6 L.11-12.1,2,3,4,6 Math HS 1, 2,4, 5, 6, 7, 8